EragonJ/Trip.js/README.md

 * Type: *function*
 * Default: `$.noop`

-### onTripPause
+### onTripPause(tripIndex, tripObject)
-You can set a callback function triggered when the Trip.js pauses.
+You can set a callback function triggered when the Trip.js pauses. tripObject is your passed JSON for this current trip, and tripIndex is the current step index when the trip was paused.
+You can add add your customized functions in your object and call them when Trip.js is paused.

 * Type: *function*
 * Default: `$.noop`